got-agents/agents/12-factor-agents-2.md

 3. Deterministic code executes the appropriate action (like calling an external API)
 4. Results are captured and fed back into the context

 This creates a clean separation between the LLM's decision-making and your application's actions.
+The LLM decides what to do, but your code controls how it's done.
+This separation makes your system more reliable and easier to debug when things go wrong.

 ## 6. Own Your Prompts